SampleEnvironment/SECoP/protocol/issues/065 handling of coupled modules.rst

 property of 'target'.
 If this is not present, the coupling may be changed only by setting the 'control_active' or 'linked_input' parameter.

-Instead of 'linked_input' Markus proposes 'leader_module' or simply 'leader' (not discussed in the meeting).
+Finally instead of 'linked_input' Markus proposes coming back to 'controlled_by'.

 Decision
 --------

-Add "controlled_by" under "predefined parameters".
+Add ``controlled_by`` and ``control_active`` under the list of "predefined parameters".

 ``"controlled_by"``:

+   Module might be coupled by a leader - follower relation.
+A follower module (Drivable or Writable) might be controlled by a leader module, linking an output of the lead module to the target of the follower module.
-   A drivable module indicates with this parameter, that it can be switched to be controlled from an other module.
-The datatype of such a parameter must be an enum.
-The enum keys must be names of modules or 'self'. 'self' indicates that the module is controlled by its own, and the value of self must be 0.
+   The datatype of the ``controlled_by`` parameter must be an enum, with the names being module names or ``self``.
+The enum value of 'self' must be 0.
+   A module with such a parameter indicates, that it may be a follower of the named modules.

-   The recommended mechanism is, that by changing the target of the controlling module or by calling its 'go' method, the module takes over control and sets the controlled_by parameter to its own name.
+   The recommended mechanism is, that a module takes over control by sending a target change or a ``go`` command.
+Before receiving the reply, the ``controlled_by`` parameter of the follower module is set to the controlling leader module, or to ``self``, if the target of the follower module ist set.

-To be rediscussed.
+   In case a module may have several follower modules, additional parameters may be needed for switching on and off control of individual followers.

+``"control_active"``:
+   A flag indicating whether a drivable or writable module module is currently active, i.e. its behaviour is depending on the target value or not.
+   For example a leaders module ``control_active`` parameter is false, when the follower modules ``controlled_by`` parameter is set to ``self`` (or to an other module).
+   But  ``controlled_by`` might also be needed when two Writable modules depend on each other in a system where not both may be active at the same time.

 ..
 DO NOT TOUCH --- following links are automatically updated by issue/makeissuelist.py